Chart Color Schemes

 Household Composition

 Family households constitute 62.4% of all households, including 23.1% couples with children, 28.2% couples without children, and 9.9% single parent families.
-Non-family households account for the remaining 37.6%, with lone person households at 33.8% and group households comprising 3.8%.
+Non-family households comprise the remaining 37.6%, with lone person households at 33.8% and group households comprising 3.8%.
 The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households